Skip to content

 Which type of signature should you use – and when?

-Addo Sign complies with the EU's eIDAS regulation, which outlines the requirements for electronic identification and trust services within the EU.
-As a business operating in any Nordic or European country, you are obligated to adhere to these requirements.
+Addo Sign complies with the EU eIDAS Regulation, which defines the requirements for electronic identification and trust services within the EU.
+As a business operating in a Nordic or European country, you must ensure that your digital signatures meet applicable legal requirements.

 When to use which type?

-This is a very relevant question—and it's essential to consider carefully.
-Below is an overview of when to use each type of signature, based on the level of security, legal requirements, and the risk of disputes.
+Below is an overview of when each signature level is typically used – based on security, legal requirements, and risk of disputes.

 OK button

 Low-risk situations such as acceptance of offers, receipt of documents, and internal approvals.
-Suitable for informal agreements or internal documents where the burden of proof is low.
-Not recommended for sensitive or legally binding agreements.
+Suitable for informal agreements or internal documents where the burden of proof is limited.

 AES Advanced Electronic Signature MitID